-Will I Be Reimbursed for Overpayment?
+Will I Be Reimbursed for overpayment?

 The majority of the time the Court defines that as a contribution to your child and is not inclined to return it.
 If the money is still within the child support agency’s system and has yet to be deposited to the other parent’s account there is a slim, but unlikely chance to have it reimbursed.

 Corresponding with the Court requires specific language that can often be difficult to understand without assistance.
-If you have questions or need advice on the best way to move forward in this process, give us a call at 301-645-4100 to schedule a consultion.
+If you have questions or need advice on the best way to move forward in this process, give us a call at 301-645-4100 to schedule a consultation.